minispooner/red-team-ops-resources/pivoting.md

-# Pivoting
+a# Pivoting

 ## SSH
-`ssh -i privkey -L LOCALPORT:TARGETIP:TARGETPORT USER@JUMPBOX` then run tools against localhost:LOCALPORT.
+`ssh -i privkey -L LOCALPORT:TARGETIP:TARGETPORT USER@JUMPBOX` then run tools against localhost:LOCALPORT and they will be run against the TARGETIP:TARGETPORT on the other network that the JUMPBOX can reach.

 ## Meterpreter
 ### Routes and SOCKS proxychains